Getting started with TAGUETTE

 You should see a list of existing tags for the project - again, if you haven't added any yet, you will still see

-people.
+interesting.
 To add your own tags to this project, click Create a tag.
 You will get a popup asking you for the Name and Description of the tag you want to create:

 You might have noticed that I used the tag